entr0-pi/pki-certificates/docs/DB_SCHEMA.md

 ## Notes for Contributors

-- If you add writes to any currently planned table, update this document status in the same PR.
+- If you add writes to new tables, update this document in the same PR.
-- If you switch app logic to read from views, mark those views `Implemented`.
+- If you switch app logic to read from views, update the relevant section here.
 - Keep this doc aligned with both `database/pki_schema.sql` and runtime behavior in `backend/db.py` / `backend/app.py`.